If you’re thinking of taking the plunge into the blogging world, here are a few blogging tips to consider before you get started –

 5. Keep Your Priorities In Check

 Set daily “business hours” and don’t overwork yourself.
 You will get burnt out and other parts of your life will suffer.
 I love being a blogger, but I love being a mom even more.
-I don’t want to look back on this time when my kids are little and regret not spending more time with them, so I set hours that I allow myself to be on the computer and stick to it.
+I don’t want to look back on this time when my kids are little and regret not spending more time with them, so I set a schedule and I try my best to stick to it.

 6. Pictures Matter!!!